jimhester/knitrBootstrap/README.md

 * [Styles](#styles)

 ## Features ##
+* Uses bootstrap 3.0, should work for all screen sizes.
-* Automatic table of contents constructed from h1-4 tags using [tocify], configurable both fixed onscreen and offscreen using [meny].
+* Automatic table of contents constructed from h1-4 tags using [tocify].
 * Images are automatically centered, thumbnailed and lightboxed using [magnific popup].
 * Style with themes from [bootswatch], optionally including a dynamic style switch.
 * Code blocks automatically highlighted using [highlight.js], optionally including a dynamic style switch.